k3nd0x/piglet/README.md

 # piglet :pig:

-Simple Webapp to manage and administrate budgets in a household
+A simple Webapp to manage and administrate budgets in a household. \

-# About

-This project is an easy webapp to manage your budget.
 It comes with an lightweight webinterface and an api.
 You can easily add, categorize and compare your expenditures, individualize your categories and profile.

 # Installation
 #### With Docker
-The Image is available at `k3nd0x/piglet`.
+The Image is available at `k3nd0x/piglet`. \
 All relevant webapp data is in the container image.

-The mariadb image is the official image from the MariaDB Foundation.
+The mariadb image is the official image from the MariaDB Foundation. \
 To keep the data consistent you only have to store the mariadb data (`/var/lib/mysql`) locally.
-(See volume config in docker-compose file)
+(See volume config in docker-compose file) \
 In the `.env` file you have to set our private data like mysql_password and mysql_user.

-You can use the docker-compose.yml to create both containers: `docker-compose up`
+You can use the `docker-compose.yml` to create both containers: `docker-compose up`

 At the first startup a database will be created with the data from the `.env` file and some default data will be imported.
 ```